 - Report if any license in any health care field has been disciplined, suspended, revoked, or denied.

 - Report any felony convictions.

 It is the applicant's responsibility to ensure all application materials are received in the Nursing Office by the application deadline date.
 Applicants who meet the deadline will be notified in writing of their admission status.
 If the number of qualified applicants falls below the maximum enrollment, applications of those students who will be fulfilling the above-stated requirements prior to entering the nursing program will be considered.

 All applicants are evaluated on the basis of their scores on the ACT and their cumulative GPA.
 Selection for admission is based on an evaluation point system, which reflects the applicant's ACT scores and cumulative GPA at the time of application.
-Additional points may be earned by specific measures of: Anatomy and Physiology, healthcare work experience, and/or service-area residency.
+Additional points may be earned by service-area residency and for a grade of at least C for the following courses: HSC 111, Medical Terminology and/or COL 1030, College to Career Navigation.
 Qualified applicants are ranked according to the point system and those with the highest summed scores are selected to fill the class.
-The next 20 candidates are placed on an alternate list.
+Up to 20 candidates are placed on an alternate list.
 Details of the evaluation point system are available from the Nursing Program office.
 Because Jackson State is a state-supported institution and enrollment in the Nursing Program is limited, state residents will be given preference in the admission process.

 |17 or less